Samuel Little: Personal life and death

 Little had a long-term girlfriend, Orelia Dorsey, since deceased, who supported them both through shoplifting for years.
 On May 28, 1971, he was arrested in Cleveland with his girlfriend at the time, Lucy Madero, and they were charged with robbery of a gas station.
+It is unknown how Dorsey had met Little, but by coincidence she was cellmates with Madero.
 While in jail, Madero confided in her cellmate, Dorsey, that she would be testifying against Little in the subsequent robbery case.
 In 1972, when the case went to trial, Madero testified against Little, but his defense team was able to plan for it with help from information passed on by Dorsey.
 Little was eventually found not guilty.
 Dorsey and Little were together until she died of natural causes (brain hemorrhage) in Los Angeles in 1988.
 Little died on December 30, 2020, in a Los Angeles County area hospital.
 Although California Department of Corrections and Rehabilitation sources indicate no cause of death, Little suffered from diabetes, heart problems, and other health conditions.

 Media

-Jillian Lauren investigated Little and interviewed him at length in prison.
-Lauren initially had begun writing a mystery novel, and while interviewing detective Mitzi Roberts of the Los Angeles Police Department she told Lauren: "Well, I’m proud of them all, but I did catch this serial killer Sam Little once.
+Jillian Lauren, who initially had begun writing a mystery novel, investigated Little and interviewed him at length in prison.
+Mitzi Roberts, a detective in the Los Angeles Police Department, told her in an interview: "Well, I’m proud of them all, but I did catch this serial killer Sam Little once.
 That was pretty cool."
 After that, Lauren switched from writing crime fiction to writing a non-fiction book about Little, and in the course of her preparation, spent more than 40 hours interviewing him.
 During the interviews, he confessed to multiple murders and sent her drawings of his victims.
 In December 2018, Lauren wrote about her experience interviewing Little for The Cut.

 Joe Berlinger read the article and thought it would be interesting for a feature-length film or documentary series and met with Lauren.
 The five-part television miniseries Confronting a Serial Killer, directed and produced by Berlinger, presents her investigation and premiered on April 18, 2021, on Starz.
 In 2023, Lauren's book Behold the Monster: Confronting America's Most Prolific Serial Killer and Uncovering the Women Society Forgot was published by Sourcebooks.